ThomasWangJiaxin/jiaxinwang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Jiaxin Wang is a Ph.D. candidate (in a continuous Master-to-Ph.D. program) in Information Resource Management at Nanjing University.
+Jiaxin Wang is a Ph.D. candidate in Information Resource Management at Nanjing University.
 He holds a Bachelor of Management degree in Information Management and Information Systems from Donghua University.

 My research mainly focuses on blockchain, spanning the fields of **Information Systems (IS), Software Engineering (SE), and Computer Science (CS)**.
 Specifically, my work centers on the following three directions: